 Migrant workers.

 Taskforce for Action on Violence Within Families

-The Taskforce was established in June 2005 to advise the Family Violence Ministerial Team on how to make improvements to the way family violence is addressed, and to eliminate family violence in New Zealand.
+The Taskforce was active from June 2005 to July 2015.
+It was established to advise the Family Violence Ministerial Team on how to make improvements to the way family violence is addressed, and to eliminate family violence in New Zealand.

+Migrant workers.